kent-map/kent/built/megaliths/README.md

 Another legend has it that witches built that Kit’s Coty.
 2
 Three witches living on Blue Bell Hill erected the stones but had to enlist a fourth witch to help raise the capstone.
-This apparently was well known in 1848, where it was the inspiration for the Witches’ Stone play at the Theatre Royal in Rochester.
-14 A later play, _Kit’s Coty a musical Fairy Play_ 1933, sets Kit’s Coty as the entrance to a fairyland under Blue Bell Hill15 It is also worth emphasising that Blue Bell Hill is well known for supernatural events being the site of the Bluebell Hill Ghost, one of the better known “road ghost stories”.3,14
+This apparently was well known in 1848, where it was the inspiration for the Witches’ Stone play at the Theatre Royal in Rochester.[^ref14] A later play, _Kit’s Coty a musical Fairy Play_ 1933, sets Kit’s Coty as the entrance to a fairyland under Blue Bell Hill15 It is also worth emphasising that Blue Bell Hill is well known for supernatural events being the site of the Bluebell Hill Ghost, one of the better known “road ghost stories”.[^ref3],[^ref14].
 Kits Coty is believed to be the setting for the classic 1963 children’s book [_Stig of the Dump_](/landscape/chalk-pits-stig/) by Clive
 King.
 Clive King lived in Ash Kent and went to King’s school in Rochester.
 Barney, the protagonist in the story, befriends a cave boy he finds inhabiting an old chalk pit used as a dumping ground and